datavis-online/datavis-online.github.io/index.md

 ## **Submit Application (coming soon)**

-Applications are now being accepted for the course.
+Applications will soon be accepted for the course.
 Please note that you **must** state that you are registering for the course ***Data Visualisation for Professionals*** in the "Supporting Statement" section of the *application form* (coming soon).

 ## Course Delivery Information
 * Start Date: __16 May 2021__